rajeshmr82/AdventOfCode/2025/README.md

 ## Personal Goals

-- [ ] Complete all 25 days
+- [ ] Complete all 12 days
 - [x] Document the mathematical intuition for each problem
 - [ ] Optimize solutions for performance
-- [ ] Write comprehensive explanations in READMEs
+- [x] Write comprehensive explanations in READMEs
 - [ ] Share learnings with the community

 ---